How we're improving air quality

 We plan our services to limit pollutants in the air

-We have many services that impact on air quality including development control, transport planning, management of our vehicle fleet, management of our buildings and estate, how we buy goods and services, etc.
+We oprate services that impact on air quality including development control, transport planning, management of our vehicle fleet, management of our buildings and estate, and how we buy goods and services.

 We limit others from polluting the borough

 We have strict rules for all applications that may have a negative effect on air quality within the borough.
-They cover the following areas:
+Application cover the following areas: